What is First Degree Murder in Florida?

 • Self Defense/Stand Your Ground: Alleges that you were facing a grave injury and defend yourself in the face of your own death if you did not act

-• Not Premeditated: Alleges heat of passion or spur of the moment killing.
+• Not Premeditated: Alleges heat of passion or spur-of-the-moment killing.
 This is not a complete defense.
 If you are guilty for a lesser penalty such as 2nd degree murder there are still severe penalties in Florida

-• Much More. (the number of possible defenses is vast, as each case is quite specific with a number of different facts and evidence that must be refuted.
+• Much More. (the number of possible defenses is vast, as each case is quite specific, with a number of different facts and evidence that must be refuted.
 It’s important to consult with your lawyer about your defense to first degree murder in Florida)

-Questions About First Degree Murder in Florida?
+Questions About First-Degree Murder in Florida?

 Any accusation of murder is a claim that should not be taken lightly.
 Seek the help of an experienced criminal defense lawyer in Orlando if you are facing charges of murder in any degree.
 Call us for a free consultation to discuss your case, whether it’s as little as a petit theft or as serious as a first degree murder in Florida.
-Call (407) 930-8912, or email us at smithandeulo@gmail.com and we’ll start working on your defense right away.
+Call (407) 930-8912 or email us at smithandeulo@gmail.com, and we’ll start working on your defense right away.

 In addition to our Orlando locations, we also have offices in: